browserengineering/book/book/html.md

-The full algorithm is, as you might expect, complicated beyond belief, with dozens of ever-more-special cases forming a taxonomy of human error, but one its the nicer features is *implicit* tags.
+The full algorithm is, as you might expect, complicated beyond belief, with dozens of ever-more-special cases forming a taxonomy of human error, but one of its nicer features is *implicit* tags.
 Normally, an HTML document starts with a familiar boilerplate:

 ``` {.html}